rodri2d2/rodri2d2/README.md

 I currently speak 4 languages:

  * :gb:  :es:  :fr: 🤔 hummm... theres no brazilian flag emoji?

+If you meet me face to face, you will see that this face emoji is the real(like) me!

 I like photos and sometimes I do shot some.
 [Checkout my 500px profile](https://500px.com/p/rodrigoadelinocandido)